-Endometriosis is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
-Endometriosis most commonly involves your ovaries, fallopian tubes and the tissue lining your pelvis.
+Endometriosis is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus, commonly involves your ovaries, fallopian tubes and the tissue lining your pelvis.
 Rarely, endometrial tissue may spread beyond pelvic organs.

 With endometriosis, displaced endometrial tissue continues to act as it normally would — it thickens, breaks down and bleeds with each menstrual cycle.
 Because this displaced tissue has no way to exit your body, it becomes trapped.
 When endometriosis involves the ovaries, cysts called endometriomas may form.
 Surrounding tissue can become irritated, eventually developing scar tissue and adhesions (abnormal bands of fibrous tissue that can cause pelvic tissues and organs to stick to each other).